 - Preparation of Chicken Masala for Sindhi Biryani

-- In a pan, pour 1 Tbsp oil and heat it up.
+- In a pan, pour 1 tablespoon oil and heat it up.

 - Add whole garam masala (Black pepper, cloves, bay leaves, green cardamom, cumin seeds) in oil and as it gets aromatic